-- Deposits with credit institutions are included at cost plus accrued income. - Money Market Funds are valued on a stable net asset value (NAV) basis.
+- Bonds have been valued at fair value using quoted prices in an active market. - Deposits with credit institutions are included at cost plus accrued income. - Money Market Funds are valued on a stable net asset value (NAV) basis.
 Money Market Funds are readily convertible into cash, are subject to an insignificant risk of changes in fair value, and are used by the Syndicate in the management of its shortterm commitments.